jlazarre95/yt-remove-watch-later/README.md

 # YouTube Remove Watch Later

-A Node app that allows you to remove 'Watch Later' videos from your account.
+A Puppeteer script that allows you to remove `Watch Later` videos from your YouTube account with minimal manual intervention.

 ## Usage